Beamly: Legacy use of the name

-Not to be confused with the earlier social television company of the same name (2011–2015) that was rebranded from zeebox and later acquired by Coty.

 Beamly was a social platform based in London, UK and New York City, United States.
 The company was founded in April 2011 as tBone TV, later renamed to Zeebox, by Ernesto Schmitt and Anthony Rose.
 It was started as a social discovery and engagement platform with 2nd-screen TV, creating the concept of social television.

 Beamly, then called Zeebox, aimed to provide the optimal platform for connected television, making it a social and interactive viewing experience rather than the standard television viewing format.
 The platform allowed users to follow and interact with their favourite TV shows, as well as play games and take part in polls.
 It expanded to the US in September 2012 and into Australia in November.

 Beamly took on funding from BSkyb, Comcast, NBCUniversal, Viacom and HBO.
 Its first round valued it at above US$150M.
 It was sold to the New York Stock Exchange listed S&P 500 component Coty, Inc. in 2015 for an undisclosed sum.

 Zeebox was founded in April 2011 as tBone TV Limited by Anthony Rose, the ex-CTO of the BBC iPlayer, and Ernesto Schmitt, entrepreneur and ex-Board Director of EMI Music.
 The founding team also included Simon Miller (CTO), Max Bleyleben (COO), and Alex Nunes.
 The company was renamed to "Zeebox" in August 2011 prior to its public launch in November of that year.
 It launched in IOS in December.